-When severe weather keeps you inside your home with your children, there are things you can do to keep kids entertained while you keep your sanity.
+When your children are stuck inside all day, there are things you can do to keep kids entertained while you keep your sanity.

 If you're home for the day, or a few days, here are a few things you can do to stay entertained without going crazy or running up your data plans.

 One way to keep kids occupied is with a slew of simple cooking tasks (cracking eggs, manning the mixing bowl) and the promise of sweets.